What is the Feast of Tabernacles?

 The Feast of Tabernacles, also known as the Feast of Booths and Sukkot, is the seventh and last feast that the Lord commanded Israel to observe and one of the three feasts that Jews were to observe each year by going to “appear before the Lord your God in the place which He shall choose” (Deuteronomy 16:16).
 The importance of the Feast of Tabernacles can be seen in how many places it is mentioned in Scripture.
 In the Bible we see many important events that took place at the time of the Feast of Tabernacles.
 For one thing, it was at this time that Solomon’s Temple was dedicated to the Lord (1 Kings 8:2).

 The Feast of Tabernacles, like all the feasts, was instituted by God as a way of reminding Israelites in every generation of their deliverance by God from Egypt.
-Of course the feasts are also significant in that they foreshadow the work and actions of the coming Messiah.
+Of course, the feasts are also significant in that they foreshadow the work and actions of the coming Messiah.
 Much of Jesus’ public ministry took place in conjunction with the Holy Feasts set forth by God.
-Like other parts of the Old Testament ceremonial and sacrificial system, the feasts are a foreshadowing of what the coming Messiah, Jesus Christ, would and did accomplish.

 The Feast of Tabernacles begins and ends with a special Sabbath day of rest.
 During the days of the feast all native Israelites were “to dwell in booths” to remind them that God delivered them out of the “land of Egypt” and to look forward to the coming Messiah, Jesus Christ, who would deliver His people from the bondage of sin.
 This feast, like all of the feasts of Israel, consistently reminded the Jews and should remind Christians as well that God has promised to deliver His people from the bondage of sin and deliver them from their enemies.
 Part of God’s deliverance for the Israelites was His provision and protection of them for the 40 years they wandered in the wilderness, cut off from the Promised Land.
 The same holds true for Christians today.
 God protects us and provides for us as we go through life in the wilderness of this world.
 While our hearts long for the Promised Land (heaven) and to be in the presence of God, He preserves us in this world as we await the world to come and the redemption that will come when Jesus Christ returns again to “tabernacle” or dwell among us in bodily form.